Alex-Hamblin/CGCourseProject/README.md

 **Lighting**

-We have made changes to the lighting that allows it to be toggled between the different
+We have made changes to the lighting that allows it to be toggled between the different types.

 Diffuse: